|

 suspicious activity.

-One popular tool is Wireshark, a powerful network analyzer used by IT professionals and
+One popular tool is Wireshark, a free and powerful network analyzer used by

-traffic, hidden background communications, and connections to third-party
+unexpected telemetry traffic, hidden background communications, and connections to

-blocker.
-Pi-hole provides logging features that show which devices are attempting to contact
+and tracking blocker.
+Pi-hole provides logging features that show which devices are

 network.